(Re)Formation Exhibition Announcement

 About the Exhibition

-©Joaquín Palting from the project Subject/Object
+©Joaquín Palting from the series Subject/Object

 Refugio Project in Two Group Shows This Fall